ZhengJianwei2/MCNN-based_HSI_Classification/README.md

 and put them into pretrained_models directory.

 ## 5. Test

+        python validate.py                    \
+	        --dataset IP                      \ # dataset_name
+	        --model Oct-MCNN-PS               \ # model_name
+            --ratio 0.7                         # test_ratio

+The testing result will be saved in the classification_report.txt.

 ## 6. Cite
 If you use MCNN-CP in your work please cite our paper: